 Emergency services: 999

 Note: Emergency services in the UK include Police, Medical, Fire and Coastguard service.

 Anti-Terrorism Hotline: 0800 789 321

 Currency: Pound Sterling

 Time now in London:

 London is a popular tourist destination and with over 16 million tourists travelling the city each year, most visits are pleasant and risk-free.
-It is no secret that there is a high threat from terrorism at present.
-The police and intelligence services are under a lot of pressure working to prevent any attacks.
+There is a high threat from terrorism at present.

 There are high levels of crime in some areas of London, but this does not tend to affect the popular tourist areas, where most visitors will spend the duration of their trip.
-There are cases of pick pocketing on the underground and in popular tourist destinations within London, but the risk of this can be reduced by not carrying large sums of cash or having expensive jewellery on display.
+There are cases of pick pocketing on the underground and in popular tourist destinations within London, the travel advice for London is that the risk of robbery can be reduced by not carrying large sums of cash or having expensive jewellery on display.

 London is well-known for its night life.
 Generally, night clubbing does not represent too much of a serious risk, however you should avoid travel between clubs on foot during night time hours and be cautious of accepting free drinks from strangers, as there have been some isolated cases of spiking in the past.